Federal agents launch immigration crackdown in New Orleans

 “It started today and it’s going to run until we get them all off the street,” Landry said during an interview on the Walton & Johnson radio show.

-The deployment, which aims to arrest 5,000 people, was expected to be led by Border Patrol commander Gregory Bovino, who has led aggressive operations in other cities, including Chicago and Los Angeles.
+The immigration operation's planning documents showed border agents intended to launch a monthslong crackdown in southeast Louisiana and into Mississippi.

-In and around New Orleans, some immigration lawyers said before the operation began that they have been inundated with calls from people trying to prepare for the operation, and some businesses posted signs barring federal agents from entry.
+The deployment, which aims to arrest 5,000 people, was expected to be led by the Border Patrol, whose agents have drawn scrutiny for aggressive tactics in other cities, including Chicago and Los Angeles.

 Louisiana State Police troopers and local FBI agents will work together to protect federal officers and stop attempts to block law enforcement actions during the crackdown, both agencies announced.

 Cline reported from Baton Rouge.
-Associated Press reporter John Seewer in Toledo, Ohio, contributed.
+Associated Press journalists Elliot Spagat in San Diego; John Seewer in Toledo, Ohio; and Stephen Smith in Kenner, Louisiana, contributed.

 Brook is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.